emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Clients are encouraged to generate compact messages.
 This means sending messages without Request-Tag options whenever possible, and using short values when the absent option can not be recycled.

+The Request-Tag options MAY be present in request messages that carry a Block2 option even if those messages are not part of a blockwise request operation (this is to allow the operation described in {{simpleproxy}}).
+The Request-Tag option MUST NOT be present in response messages, and MUST NOT be present if neither the Block1 nor the Block2 option is present.

 ## Applications {#req-tag-applications}